pythonbyexample/PBE/tutorial/sudoku.rst

 Sudoku
 ------

-The main class is extremely simple: check_end() checks if there are no blank tiles left and ends the game; valid_move disallows changing initial tiles and also checks that the value is not already present in the line/region.
+The main class is extremely simple: `check_end()` checks if there are no blank tiles left and ends the game; valid_move disallows changing initial tiles and also checks that the value is not already present in the line/region.

-In the BasicInterface class, I get valid input from the user in get_move(); in run() the main loop draws the board, gets user's move, sets the tile and finally checks if the game is finished.
+In the `BasicInterface` class, I get valid input from the user in `get_move()`; in `run()` the main loop draws the board, gets user's move, sets the tile and finally checks if the game is finished.

-TextInput accepts two arguments: the first is the board location in xy format, %d is an integer:
+`TextInput` accepts two arguments: the first is the board location in xy format, %d is an integer:
-346 sets the tile at location 3,4 to value '6'; if spaces are present in the input, it's assumed that they are used to separate commands, so '3 4 6' is valid, but '34 6' is not valid because it parses 'x' as 34, which is out of range for this game.
+346 sets the tile at location 3,4 to value '6'; if spaces are present in the input, it's assumed that they are used to separate commands, so '3 4 6' is valid, but '34 6' is not valid because it parses 'x' as 34, which is out of range for this game:

 .. sourcecode:: python